Sea bass en Papillotte is a neatly packaged meal.

 How about making this recipe sans papillottes, on days you need to save that extra step, no matter how simple?
-That would be delicious too, minus the papillotte presentation drama.
+That would be delicious too, minus the papillotte presentation drama (by the way, the packaging step is very easy, and there’s no sautéing.
+Just sayin”).
 You would start by heating the oil in a large skillet, then saute all remaining ingredients, then stir in 1 cup of dry white wine (can’t have wine?
 That’s OK, use water), and place the sea bass delicately on top of the saute, and cook covered, on a medium flame, about 10 minutes, until the fish is just tender.
 Serve the fish hot, and spoon the sauce around the fish, using it all up.
 Serve alone or with noodles or a white vegetable puree.

 - 4 sea bass or other medium-thick fish fillets, about 6-7 ounces each, thoroughly dried with paper towels